 Sample of CNA annual median salary by workplace:

 |Retirement communities and assisted living||$31,520|

 With a growing senior population and medical advances that help more people live longer, the demand continues to soar for qualified healthcare professionals who can provide the daily care and support these individuals require.
 CNAs are positioned to fill these needs for patients of all ages and abilities at the bedside and in residential settings.

-According to the BLS, employment for CNAs is expected to increase 8% through 2029, much higher than the average for all U.S. jobs combined.
+According to the BLS, employment for CNAs is expected to increase 5 percent through 2031, right at the average for all U.S. jobs combined.
 The growing job market is likely to reflect the societal preference for in-home versus institutional long-term care.
 “The demand for home and community-based levels of care is growing and it’s going to continue to grow, so I think that’s the future,” Findley says.

 Geographic areas with higher numbers of senior citizens are likely to experience higher demand and, consequently, more opportunities for CNAs seeking a range of opportunities and competitive salaries.
 Ultimately, it’s wise to seek out information through your educational program, professional organizations, or social media forums to explore where you’re likely to find the types of opportunities you’re seeking.